 As with every other big purchase, the first thing you have to do is set a reasonable price point depending on how much you are willing to spend.
 Discuss the budget with your parents if they are helping you finance the purchase.
+Alternatively, your employer might provide a vehicle allowance which can be used to purchase a car.
 You might also want to do some window-shopping to check out the sort of vehicles you can get at various price points.

 The idea is not to overshoot or underestimate the budget, and, more importantly, stick to it.

 While working on the budget, decide on the payment plan that is most convenient and affordable as well.
 It could be a bank loan, cash lump sum, or an instalment plan – whichever works best for you.